haoyehaoye/website/docs/concepts/services-networking/service.md

 The traffic will be routed to endpoints defined by the user (`1.2.3.4:9376` in this example).

-An ExternalName service is a special case of service that does not have selectors.
+An <span style="color:red"> ExternalName service </span> is a special case of service that does not have selectors.
 It does not define any ports or endpoints.
 Rather, it serves as a way to return an alias to an external service residing outside the cluster.